Linear and projective boundaries in HNN-extensions and distortion phenomena: Introduction

 We write $h^\infty \in \alpha\cdot g^\infty+c$ if $h^n\in \alpha\cdot g^\infty+c$ for all $n\in\mathbb N$ and define $h^{\pm\infty} \in \alpha\cdot g^{\pm\infty}+c$ analogously.
 For $x,y\in\Orbit G$ or $x,y\in\Forward G$ set

-If $s(x,y)=0$ then we call $x$ and $y$ \emph{linearly equivalent}, this is an equivalence relation.
+If $s_X(x,y)=0$ then we call $x$ and $y$ \emph{linearly equivalent}, this is an equivalence relation.
 We call two elements $g$ and $h$ \emph{ forward equivalent} if $g^\infty\sim h^\infty$ and \emph{backward equivalent} if $g^{-\infty}\sim h^{-\infty}$.

-It is easy to check that the function $s$ is well defined on the set of equivalence classes and that the square root $t=\sqrt s$ is a metric on the quotient $\Forward G/\!\!\sim$ and on $\Orbit G/\!\!\sim$, respectively.
-The completion of the metric space $(\Forward G/\! \!\sim,t)$ is called the {\em linear boundary} $\Linear G$ of $G$, the completion of the metric space $(\Orbit G/\!\!\sim,t)$ is called the {\em projective boundary} $\Project G$ of $G$, or strictly speaking of $G$ with respect to the generator $X$.
+It is easy to check that the function $s_X$ is well defined on the set of equivalence classes and that the square root $t_X=\sqrt s_X$ is a metric on the quotient $\Forward G/\!\!\sim$ and on $\Orbit G/\!\!\sim$, respectively.
+The completion of the metric space $(\Forward G/\! \!\sim,t)$ is called the {\em linear boundary} $\Linear G$ of $G$, the completion of the metric space $(\Orbit G/\!\!\sim,t_X)$ is called the {\em projective boundary} $\Project G$ of $G$, or strictly speaking of $G$ with respect to the generating set $X$.
 Although the elements of the linear/projective boundary are equivalence classes of (forward) orbits $g^{(\pm)\infty}$, and not the (forward) orbits themselves, we shall slightly abuse notation and write $g^{(\pm)\infty}$ instead of $[g^{(\pm)\infty}]_\sim$ also for an element of the linear or projective boundary.

 If $G$ is finitely generated and we change the finite set of generators then the resulting quotient spaces are bi-Lipschitz equivalent and hence the boundaries are homeomorphic.
-But the values of $s$ and $t$ depend on the choice of generators.
+But the values of $s_X$ and $t_X$ depend on the choice of generators.
+In most cases it will be clear out of context with respect to which set of generators we calculate $s_X$ and $t_X$, therefore, we will frequently suppress the index $X$.
 Moreover, by definition it is clear that the diameter of $\Linear G$ and of $\Project G$ is at most~$1$.
 For more details we refer to \cite{kst}.